n-strang/simple-linkhub-site/README.md

-THIS WEBSITE IS LIVE @ www.nstrang.com

-In the process of swapping hosting onto AWS
+Website is currently offline, waiting on AWS certificates to be validated @ www.nstrang.com

 Domain: IONOS

-Current hosting: Netlify

-Fuuture hosting: AWS S3 bucket (Static webpage)
+Current hosting: AWS using S3 bucket, Cloudfront, and ACM

+Attached is documentation as to how I created this, including screenshots of my actual setup process.